Water-saving strategies for home lawns

-For more information on conducing an irrigation audit, see Auditing home lawn irrigation systems.
+For more information on conducting an irrigation audit, see Auditing home lawn irrigation systems.

 Implement water saving technologies

 Rain sensors connected to irrigation controllers are common water-saving devices.
 Over the past decade, “smart” irrigation controllers, soil moisture sensors and more efficient sprinklers have also been developed.
 Smart irrigation controllers save water by automatically adjusting irrigation programs based on water use estimates or stored historical data.
-Additionally, inexpensive ($150 or less) soil moisture sensors can be purchased and embedded in the lawn.
+Additionally, you can buy inexpensive ($150 or less) soil moisture sensors to embed into your lawn.
 These sensors will not allow an irrigation system to run if soil moisture levels are adequate.
 Many municipalities offer rebates (as much as $250) for installing these smart irrigation devices on your home irrigation system.

 Improve soils and lawn quality through good maintenance

-Lawn care practices have a direct impact on irrigation requirements.
+Your lawn care practices have a direct impact on irrigation requirements.
 High mowing heights (3 inches or greater) and proper fertilizer use will improve lawn quality and reduce irrigation requirements.
 Aeration of a lawn followed by top-dressing with quality compost can lessen compaction and add organic matter to soil.
-This will improve water infiltration in heavy soils as well as increase moisture-holding capacity of sandy soils that drain rapidly.
+This will improve water infiltration in heavy soils, as well as increase moisture-holding capacity of sandy soils that drain rapidly.

 Recycle water when possible

-Recycling water for irrigation requires proper design of water storage and separate to supply the water to irrigation sprinklers.
+Recycling water for irrigation requires proper design of water storage and separation to supply the water to irrigation sprinklers.
 Professional contractors who have expertise in this area have designed these systems for large commercial buildings and sports complexes.
-For homeowners, rain barrels can be purchased from local municipalities and companies for the purpose of reusing rain water to irrigate landscape plants.
+You can buy rain barrels from local municipalities and companies to reuse rain water to irrigate your landscape plants.